lingtalfi/mysql-quickfeed/README.md

 - fill multiple tables at once (batch)

-For each of those topics, the preparation is the same:

-- download the quick-feed.php script
-- open it and customize the "db connection info" part of the CONFIG section
-- then customize the "feed target configuration" part of the CONFIG section (read the topics if you don't know how to)
-	- you also need to create the fixture file, obviously, but that's also covered in the topics
-- last step: open the script in your browser, done

-If you've succeeded, the script will display the list of inserted items.

-The script will also shows you any errors.

-Good luck!

 fill a table with only one column (auto-incremented column doesn't count)
 ------------------------------------------

-This technique works great for the cases where you have only one column in the table, for instance a list of countries or a list of music styles, ...
+Let's say you have a table named countries, with the following fields

+- id (auto-incremented)
+- name

+QuickFeed can help you feed this table.

-Create a text file with a content like this (one item per line).
+Create a text file named countries.txt with a content like this (one item per line).

 ```txt
 France